 Planting & Fertilising

 A: Rocks are a conglomerate of minerals, which are naturally occurring inorganic solids.
+These minerals are not water soluble.

 Microbes are the microscopic living organisms existing in the soil, made up primarily of bacteria and fungi.